ctzio/DLA/README.md

 # DLA

-An implementation of the DLA algorithm on GFA BASIC for the Atari ST.
+An implementation of the DLA algorithm on various languages.